anonymous541575/mslr-arb-replication-package/README.md

 * the corresponding file was included in the file-level aging-file scope from prior ARB studies;
 * the candidate bug was supported by official bug/fix information;
-* the official fix or source-code context provided sufficient evidence to associate the aging-related behavior or fix with the function;
+* the official fix provided sufficient evidence to associate the aging-related behavior or fix with the function;
 * the corresponding software version was available as an official release.

 ---